jcfain/TCodeESP32/README.md

   1. Install VSCode
   2. Install the platformIO extension in VSCode
   3. Point VSCode to the directory containing platformio.ini
-  4. Select the build you want from the bottom toolbar
+  4. Select the build you want from the bottom toolbar for chip and tcode device.
+    * for example: builds with bldc in the name = SSR1, all others = OSR2 and SR6 configurable in the web UI.
   5. Select Upload button on the bottom toolbar.
 (Has an arrow pointing right)
   6. On the left side of VSCode, there should be an alien head.
 Select it and execute "Upload Filesystem Image".
   7. Profit